-- enhanced skills in the close critical analysis of literary texts
+- the close critical analysis of literary texts

-- developed powers of communication and the capacity to argue a point of view orally and written form, with clarity, organisation, cogency and sophistication
+- developed powers of communication and the capacity to argue a point of view, orally and in written form, with clarity, organisation and cogency

 - competence in the planning and execution of essays and project-work